Dragonrun1/uuid64php/README.md

 There already exists several fine UUID v4 (random) libraries for PHP, so it would make little sense to make another one if that was all it did.
-In addition to UUIDs this library tries to solve a limitation in database designs.
+In addition to UUIDs this library tries to solve some limitations when trying to use them on the web and in databases.
 I'll detail the database limitation this library tries to overcome next.

 ### Database Engine Limitation